 Flip Side: Is Coffee Bad For You?

-Now that we know how good coffee can be for you, let’s talk about some of the downsides, so that you are aware and act accordingly…
+Now that we know how good coffee can be for you, let’s talk about three important downsides, so that you are aware and act accordingly…

 As you know, coffee is a stimulant (and a psychoactive drug).
 And those who are particularly sensitive to it may find that they have more anxiety when drinking it.
 Basically, anyone who has too much caffeine may feel jittery, anxious, or have heart palpitations.
 And the threshold of what too much is for you depends upon your sensitivity to it.